July 20: Women's race!

 From Tvøroyri to Hvannagi: geological walk

-From the town of Tvøroyri, we will set off on a pleasant walk that will take us to Hvannagi, an area considered to be one of the most interesting from a geological point of view.
-Here, the basalt strata tell the ancient history of the Faroe Islands: dark rocks, shapes sculpted by the wind and the ocean, which for centuries has been patiently and powerfully shaping the coastline.
-The route is ideal for experiencing the most authentic side of Suðuroy without tackling challenging elevation gains.
-The day endson the island of Suðuroy, far from the beaten track: a place that captivates with its tranquility, cozy villages, and unspoiled nature.
+Tvøroyri , we will set off on a pleasant walk that will take us to Hvannagi, an area considered to be one of the most interesting from a geological point of view.
+Here, the basalt strata tell the ancient history of the Faroe Islands: dark rocks, shapes carved by the wind and the ocean, which for centuries has been shaping the coastline with patience and force.
+The route is ideal for experiencing the most authentic side of Suðuroy without having to tackle any challenging slopes.
+The day ends on theisland of Suðuroy, far from the beaten track: a place that captivates with its tranquility, cozy villages, and unspoiled nature.

 Route info: 5 hours, elevation gain 400 m